The German Imperative [How to Give Orders & Requests]

 Sie (Formal Singular & Plural)

-Now you’ve really got the hang of this!
+Now you’re really getting the hang of this!
 Let’s finish on another easy imperative form, Sie.
 Conjugate the verb for the Sie form, normally no conjugation is required, just use the infinitive + Sie.

 Haben & Sein